a3y3/crust/README.md

 This is a WIP.
 Click [here](https://github.com/a3y3/crust/projects/1) to see what we're working on currently (or what's next)

 ## What works as of now
-There's no "hash map" functionality - but we have a naive version of Chord up and running that correctly has successor and predecessor pointers (no finger tables yet).
+There's no "hash map" functionality - but we have the basic version of Chord up and running that has successor and predecessor pointers, and finger tables.

-So our `successor(n)` function works, but it runs in O(n).
+We are working on handling failures next.

 ## Build
 `docker build . -t crust`